GhostOfSarina/sing-box-daily-telegram/README.md

-## you to fill these files with your own information.
+## Fill these files with your own information.

 We have three configuration options.